samthor/esm-resolve/README.md

 ## Usage

-Import and install "esm-resolver" via your favourite package manager.
+Install and import "esm-resolve" via your favourite package manager.
 Create a resolver based on the importing file.

 ```js